Editor’s Note: This post was originally published in November 2020 and has been updated for accuracy and comprehensiveness.

 ‘Tis the season for holiday hiring.
 With an anticipated increase in business due to the holiday shopping season, employers will want to have the right employees to cover the holiday demand and provide an excellent customer experience.
-While the coronavirus pandemic will make this holiday season different there remain key items to be aware of when bringing on seasonal workers.

 If you are hiring seasonal workers, you need to be aware of the legal requirements and regulations surrounding such employment.
 Despite being temporary or part-time, many of the federal and state laws and regulations that apply to full-time employees also apply to seasonal or part-time employees including:

 - Wage and hour laws (minimum wage, overtime pay, record-keeping and child labor)

 - State background check laws

 Here are five tips for smooth holiday hiring that can make for happier workers and help keep your business out of legal trouble this holiday season.